HPV Vaccine May Cause Girls to be Cautious About Sexual Activity

 Brabin et al. “British Journal of Cancer” October 2009

-Check out the following blog article: Should Gardasil be a Required Vaccination for Boys?
+Check out the following blog article: Gardasil Vaccine – Should it be required for both boys and girls?